thegrumpys/odop/docs/Help/gettingStartedSpring.md

 The remainder of this discussion will provide a few suggestions on how to explore the program.

 Start from an existing design.
 See [Units: US (ips) and metric (SI)](SpringDesign/unitsUSmetric) to work in metric units.
+More information on default designs is available at [Default Designs](./defaultDesigns).

 CHANGE independent variables.
 For the compression spring design type, those include